 SOUTH AUSTRALIAN LIVING ARTISTS FESTIVAL (SALA)

 The Adelaide Hills is strongly represented each year in the SALA Festival as numerous galleries, studios, restaurants and businesses liaise with and exhibit local artists.
-We are very excited to see our region's representation in this festival grow year on year, and we look forward to being a driving force during SALA again in 2019.
+We are very excited to see our region's representation in this festival grow year on year, and we look forward to being a driving force during SALA each year.

 COMMUNITY ARTS GROUPS

 For further information about community theatre, dance, singing, music, arts or other such groups please click here.

 Click here for more information about arts and culture in the Adelaide Hills region.